-The Clinical Counseling Group consists of eight independently, state licensed therapists, working together to address a a variety of significant issues.
+The Clinical Counseling Group consists of seven independently, state licensed therapists, working together to address a a variety of significant issues.
 All therapists are independent contractors using a wealth of experience and education to manage their cases of their own accord.
 Individual therapists are in excellent standing with the following organizations:ACA (American Counseling Association), APA (American Psychotherapy Association), NACBT, & NASC, NASW & OPA.
 The Clinical Counseling Group has held a reputation in Stark and surrounding counties for providing the highest quality psychotherapy services.

 Concerns including: Children & Adults with ADHD; Anxiety, Trauma, Anger Management, Depression, Weight Management, Women’s issues, Domestic Violence, Chemical Dependency and Abuse, Healthcare Professional Burnout, Couples/Family Discord and General Self-Improvement are skillfully managed.

 Counseling provided is: • Solution-oriented • Flexible• Private & Confidential• Educational• Empowering